cgwire/kitsu/docs/department/README.md

 ## Create departments

+Departemnts are here to help the supervisors and artists to focus on their tasks.
+Once they are link to one or several departments, supervisors and artists will have direct access to their filtered view.
+Deparments also act on the permissions.

 You can create as many ** Departments** you need.

 On the main menu ![Main menu](../img/getting-started/main_button.png) select the